Jewelry - How to get it right every time

 When it comes to finding the jewelry that will suit you, there are no hard and fast rules.
-However, there are a few tips you can use to make sure everything you are wearing is complementing not only your overall look, but your skin tone, size and shape as well.
+However, there are a few tips you can use to make the most of what you are wearing.
+Great jewelry should complement your outfit, skin tone, size and shape.

 Find the most flattering metal for you